KNIME logo

 Now the AI workflow becomes agentic: Interact with the agent via email

-At this point, the agent transitions from an automated compliance checker to an interactive system, when you email the agent to request it to modify style guidelines.
+At this point, the agent transitions from an automated compliance checker to an interactive system when you email the agent to request it to modify the style guidelines.

-The Guideline Updater evaluates your email about the required update and decides which guidelines need to be updated, calls the respective Tonality (Tool 1) or Terminology (Tool 2) to make the updates.
+The agent reads and evaluates your email about the required update and decides which guidelines need to be updated, and calls the respective Tonality or Terminology Tool (listed in the Tools Repository) to make the updates.

 Add capabilities by building more tools and agents